Parents, Children & Nannies: agreements regarding screen time

 b.
 Leaving screens outside bedrooms at bedtime.

 c.
-Talking openly as a family about safety online, cyber-bulling and what children should do if they are concerned (about themselves or others).
+Talking openly as a family about safety online, cyber-bullying, and what children should do if they are concerned (about themselves or others).

 d.
-Never using phones when crossing a road or when doing something which requires a person's full attention.
+Never using phones when crossing a road or when doing something that requires a person’s full attention.

 e.
-Making sure children taker regular breaks from screens (every two hours max) and do some physical activity.
+Making sure children take regular breaks from screens (every two hours max) and do some physical activity.

 Whatever rules you decide upon as parents, you need to make them clear to your children, and also inform your nanny and others who may care for your children.
-Do not assume that nanny will know what your rules are.
-Bearing in mind that you do not want to risk your children telling nanny what they are or are not permitted to do!
+Do not assume that the nanny will know what your rules are.
+Bearing in mind that you do not want to risk your children telling the nanny what they are or are not permitted to do!
 Nanny might have her/his own views on screen time.
-And as an experienced child-carer she/he may be happy to share these view and advice with you.
-However nannies will ultimately enforce whatever you decide is best for your children.
+And as an experienced child-carer, she/he may be happy to share these views and advice with you.
+However, nannies will ultimately enforce whatever you decide is best for your children.
 Or at least try to!

 Need more advice?